-Curators manage a wide range of exhibits on behalf of their employer.
-Some institutions allow curators to focus on the themes and time periods they are most familiar with.
-Curators' skills must include attention to detail, people skills and large-scale planning.
-Curators must also collaborate with others to coordinate new acquisitions and research projects.
+Curators manage a wide range of exhibits on behalf of their institutions, and some museums allow curators to focus on the themes and periods with which they are most familiar.
+If you're wondering how to become a museum curator, it's important to note that curators' skills must include attention to detail, people skills and the ability to conduct large-scale planning.
+Curators must also collaborate with associates frequently to coordinate new acquisitions and research projects.

-Most curator careers feature diverse job descriptions, from administrative duties to exhibit-building activities.
-For example, curators are usually responsible for collecting, maintaining and protecting valuable items.
-They also direct marketing campaigns, plan fundraising events and often take the lead on grant writing projects.
+Most curator careers feature diverse job descriptions, with duties that range from administrative work to exhibit building.
+For example, curators are usually responsible for collecting, maintaining and protecting valuable items on behalf of their museums.
+They may also direct marketing campaigns, plan fundraising events or take the lead on grant writing projects.

-One of the most important parts of what a curator does is to inspire an emotional connection with the past.
-They do this through the themed presentation of artifacts, artworks and visual storytelling.
-To do this, curators make exhibit descriptions, promotional resources and audio tracks for self-guided tours.
-If you’re interested in pursuing a museum curator career, some of your tasks may include:
+One of the most important aspects of what a curator does is inspiring an emotional connection with the past.
+They do this through themed presentation of artifacts, artwork and visual storytelling.
+Curators may also create exhibit descriptions, promotional resources and audio tracks for self-guided tours.
+The primary daily tasks of a museum curator may include:

 - Acquiring, storing and exhibiting historical collections.